May 30, 2018, marked the 8th year since I’ve become a proud, Long Island homeowner.

 Over the years, I’ve watched my littles grow up playing in our backyard.
 Not just having fun, but building a sisterhood.
 They’ve shared many laughs & giggles, secrets & make-believe games, pain & tears – you name it and they’ve done it ALL on this swing set.

-This picture was taken during the 3rd week of me doing The Preservation Project.
+This picture was taken during the 3rd week of me doing The Tiny Story Society (formerly known as The Preservation Project).
 I wanted to tell a story about this playset and the significant role it’s played in mine (and my children’s) life over the years.
 I’m making a video to really capture the essence of it, but THIS.PICTURE.IS.EVERYTHING to me!

 The swing set itself is on its last leg, but I’m so glad that we’ll have this picture printed + hung on our walls to remember all the fun times had while playing on it.
 This photo is Iconic to me because it encompasses many years of togetherness.